 Book Hotels with Free Breakfast

-And while free food in any form is fantastic, local bed and breakfasts are the best option for something warm, home cooked, and frequently made with local ingredients that give you a taste for the region you’re visiting.
+And while free food in any form is fantastic, bed and breakfasts tend to be the best option for something warm, home cooked, and frequently made with local ingredients that give you a taste for the region you’re visiting.

-Tip: Opt for fruits and protein-rich options to help you feel full longer.
+Tip: Opt for protein-rich options to help you feel full longer.
 Stock up on the free continental breakfast options and carry them with you for a light midday meal or snack.

 Take Advantage of Hotel Freebies